 An NBA legend, Michael Jordan was inducted into the Naismith Memorial Basketball Hall of Fame in September 2009.
 As a player, Jordan virtually rewrote the record book.
 He played 13 seasons for the Chicago Bulls, leading the league in scoring a record 10 times.
-His 30.1 points per game average is the highest in NBA history and, with 32,292 points, he ranks third on the all-time scoring list.
+His 30.1 points per game average is the highest in NBA history and, with 32,292 points, he ranks fourth on the all-time scoring list.
 Jordan led the Chicago Bulls to six NBA Championship titles and was named NBA Finals MVP during each of those series.
 A five-time regular season MVP, in 1991 and 1992, he became the only player to win back-to-back regular season and Finals MVP awards.

 In March 2010, Jordan became the majority owner of the Charlotte Bobcats, after four years as part of the team’s ownership group and its Managing Member of Basketball Operations.
 Jordan is the first former player to become the majority owner of an NBA franchise.
 Under his direction, the team changed its name to the Charlotte Hornets prior to the 2014-15 season, bringing the historic moniker back to its fans and the city.

 Jordan burst onto the national stage as a freshman at the University of North Carolina, leading his team to the NCAA Championship with a dramatic game-winning shot.
 Following a stellar college career during which he was a two-time College Player of the Year and first team All-America, Jordan was chosen with the third pick of the 1984 NBA Draft.
 Jordan is a two-time Olympic Gold Medal winner, most famously as a member of the 1992’s “Dream Team.”